-Embedded in the content standards are the disciplinary core ideas of the Engineering, Technology, and Applications of Science (ETS) domain, which require students to use knowledge and understanding of science and technology, together with design strategies, to solve practical problems.
-Engineering standards are denoted with a gear icon \diamond .
+Embedded in the content standards are the disciplinary core ideas of the Engineering, Technology, and Applications of Science (ETS) domain, which require students to use design strategies in conjunction with knowledge and understanding of science and technology to solve practical problems.
+Engineering standards are denoted with a gear icon.
 Through guided participation in the engineering design process, students will design and conduct experiments to evaluate the effect of solute concentration on the colligative properties of a solution.